-This is to alert senior management and diving safety management whose procedures, equipment, recovery to the bell, and care of an incapacitated diver may be out of date and due for a company and diving industry review.
-Disseminate information on why it is essential to have the proper equipment, training, competencies, and procedures and to ensure appropriate systems, procedures, and practices are firmly in place.
+To alert senior management and diving safety management whose procedures, equipment, recovery to the bell and care of an incapacitated diver may be out dated and due for a company and diving industry review.
+Disseminate information on why it is essential to have the proper equipment, training, competencies and procedures and to ensure appropriate systems, procedures and practices are firmly thereafter in place.

-This report is not intended as "doom and gloom" but hopefully assists diving managers in:
+This report is not intended as "doom and gloom" but hopefully assists diving managers to:

-- 1. Identify the best working practice for recovering an incapacitated diver to the bell - 2.
+- 1. Identify best working practice for recovering an incapacitated diver to the bell - 2.
 Review suspension trauma and CPR in a diving bell - 3.
-Identify best working practices and suggestions for diver recovery risk assessment and developing rescue procedures - 4.
-Overview of diver recovery improvements since the previous version of this report was issued
+Identify best working practice and suggestions for diver recovery risk assessment and developing rescue procedures - 4.
+Overview of diver recovery improvements since previous version of this report was issued